jbhunt/saccade-decoder/README.md

   <img src="docs/imgs/mlp_regressor_performance.png" width="700" alt="Animated demo">
 </p>

 The regressors are good, but not great at decoding eye velocity from neural activity: scikit-learn's regressor produces a RMSE of 270 deg/s and an $R^2$ of 0.58; my regressor produces a RMSE of 272.7 deg/s and an $R^2$ of 0.57.
 It seems like the regressors are predicting the correct sign (i.e., positive or negative peaks in velocity), but understimating the amplitude of the eye velocity waveforms.
-Decoding eye velocity appears to be more difficult that decoding the type of saccade.
+Decoding eye velocity appears to be a more difficult problem than decoding the type of saccade.